-- (1) All restricted share awards were granted at purchase price of US\$0.0001 per common share. - (2) None of these employees and consultants is a director or executive officer of our company.
+- (1) Reflects options granted at exercise price of US\$0.0001 per common share which have already vested and exercised. - (2) None of these employees and consultants is a director or executive officer of our company.

 2007 Long Term Incentive Plan